nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   - Persons can be linked to tag objects, which serve as markers that draw connections between different people as well as associated notes.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Please refer to the `Tags` section below for more information regarding tags.
+Please refer to the `Tag Properties` section below for more information regarding tags.
 </div>

 ### Notes Properties